bredelings/MCON/mcon.rst

 Each sample line represents a Monte Carlo sample as a collection of (key,value) pairs.

 Many Monte Carlo programs record their samples using a table-based format such as CSV or TSV.
-Each column represents a random variable.
-The first line usually give the variable name for each column.
+Each column represents a random variable, and the first line of the file usually gives the variable name for each column.
 Each row represents the value for each variable in a given Monte Carlo sample.
 This format requires that the number of variables remains constant.
 Like the MCON format, each line represents a Monte Carlo sample.